This post has been updated on 31 Jan, 2023.

 - Use MS Paint to create simple badges for different student achievements

-- Emailing parents with student congratulations (tip: you can also email any certificates that a student receives on a program such as Mathletics or Readiwriter Spelling).
+- Emailing parents with student congratulations.
+For example, you can also email any certificates that a student receives on Mathletics, Mathseeds or Reading Eggs.

 - Communicate maturely and respectfully online